 Second, owners are required to anticipate the behavior of those who enter the property.
 A construction site can be a veritable minefield of hazardous obstacles and traps.
 You might have needed to get to a particular location and there wasn’t any safer route you could have taken.
 Even visitors who knew of the danger could be partially excused if a safe alternative pathway did not exist.

 All of this means that if the owner could expect that an obvious danger posed a realistic threat, the jury in a premises liability case can still hold the owner liable, even if the visitor was partly to blame.

 If you were hurt on someone else’s property, Largey Law Firm’s experienced lawyers are ready to devote their skill and knowledge to winning you the compensation you deserve.
 We have offices in Tavares, Inverness and Clermont, Florida.
-Call 352-253-0456 or contact us online for a free consultation.
+Contact us online for a free consultation.
 Se habla español.